 A range top stove is a slide-in cooking appliance that looks like a cooktop and freestanding range, but it doesn’t have an oven.
 A range top doesn’t need much space and could be installed into the cabinet or countertop.
 Similar to the range, a range top has its knobs and controls in front of the unit.

 There are plenty of different gas cooktops on the market.
 To choose the best one for your needs, you have to know you should know what area you can allocate for the cooktop and its size, in addition, you have to understand your needs.

-Do you have small or big family, for how many persons do you usually cook and etc. As a result by answering these questions, you will choose that one which will suit you best.
+Do you have a small or big family, for how many persons do you usually cook and etc?
+As a result by answering these questions, you will choose the one which will suit you best.

 How much does it cost to install a gas cooktop?

 The average cost for installation of a gas cooktop may vary depending on state and city, however, usually, it starts from $99 and can go up to $200.
 If your house has no connection with the gas line, you need to add about $250 for this operation.

 Remember that both cooktops and rangetops have their advantages and disadvantages, so do research, consider the key factors such as performance, size, and other important features, and make an informed decision.
 Rangetop vs Cooktop – what will you choose?